victoriacyzhang/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+> The device also requires the bug to be in the physical range of the clam tool to be caught.
+It also has to be very fast to catch all the bugs in the physical range.
+Right now, the device can also only catch one bug at a time.
+It has to wait for some sort of reset/cleaning from the human actor to resume to the idle mode.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+> I want to continue ideating on a system where the device can automatically pass the caught bug to the bottom box area (as a "trash can") so that it can continue to catch other bugs before a human actor is able to reset/clean it.
+Perhaps the bottom of the clam tool can also be a location to place a bait to attract bugs to enter the clam tool region.

 ## Part C. Prototype the device